Early-season Gulf of Mexico storm trims some U.S. oil production

 “This is not that unusual to run evacuation flights this early in the season,” said Jason Glynn, director of operations at a Bristow Group offshore crew transport unit in Louisiana.
 “The last couple of years we’ve always had one softball like this early in the season.”

 Chevron removed non-essential staff from three U.S. Gulf of Mexico oil platforms and fully evacuated a fourth that is about 150 miles sought of Louisiana.
-Output remains at normal levels, a spokesperson said.
+Production halts on two platforms could be lifted over the weekend.

 “All of our facilities have plans to prepare for weather-related events and are implementing those procedures,” Occidental said on its website.
 It did not comment on production.